sammso/liferay-vaadin7-osgi/README.md

 Requirements:
 -------------
-- Java 7 and Maven
+- Java 8 and Maven
-- Liferay Portal 7 m6
+- Liferay Portal 7 (latest)

 To compile:
 -----------